okfn/opendefinition/guide/data/index.markdown

 * Difference between a derivative work and a compilation
 * Attribution requirements for data

+### Geodata around the world

+OpenStreetMap keeps a wiki page with [case law](http://wiki.openstreetmap.org/wiki/Case_law) related to Geodata all around the world.

 ### Geodata in the UK

 See: